Central Asian Shepherd Dog: Working requirements and tests

 The Central Asian is a working breed of dog, and different breed fanciers organizations issue sets or rules and recommendations important to preserve dogs’ abilities to perform certain duties.
 This includes special tests to determine a dog's inborn qualities, and training degrees or titles aimed to show what the dog can learn to do.

 The National Breed Club in Russia developed a temperament test to reveal a dog's willingness and ability to protect the premises, as well as titles in Obedience (such as OKD), and in Protection (such as ZKS or KS) for dogs in most pedigrees from Russia and other countries of that region.
 There are several other types of tests and training titles, from simple to extremely complicated.

 Breed Clubs in European countries seldom have requirements, while common dog sports such as Schutzhund or IPO are not perfectly suitable for a Livestock Guardian dog.
 Some European Union Countries developed special tests for large breeds of dogs aiming to reveal a dog's overall stability, such as The Dog Mentality Assessment test in Sweden.

 Fight tests are common in countries where the breed is still in aboriginal stage, or in the process of formation.
 Despite adverse reputation of commercial dog fights, fight tests are aimed to reveal a dog's willingness and ability to fight predators.
 In countries with highly developed open field sheepherding, major livestock herd losses may be caused by predation from feral dogs and wolf-dog hybrids, and the livestock guardian dogs must be able to protect the sheep from those.
 The fight tests were established to maintain this important breed trait.

 Classification

-The CAO is a versatile, universal breed and fits under different descriptions at a time, what is a reason for different Kennel Clubs to classify Central Asians under different dog breed groups.
+The Central Asian Shepherd is a versatile breed and fits under several different descriptions at a time, which is one reason that different Kennel Clubs classify Central Asians under different dog breed groups.
 RKF, a FCI-recognized Russian Kennel Club, classifies Central Asians as a working dog breed, reflecting tremendous results in obedience, protection and military-related training.
 Modern breeding requirements by the leading kennel club in Russia include mandatory temperament tests and training titles, besides show ratings.
 The UKC fits them together with other Flock Guardians of similar breeds, matching breeds’ natural sheep-guarding abilities, proven by breeders and farmers in the U.S..
 The FCI classifies them as Molossoid dogs, sometimes described in different languages as Molossus- or Molosser-type dogs, likewise, reflecting the match by confirmation and common ancestry between the CAO and related breeds.